-While a 2018 review found that in some studies, signs of dryness and roughness were reduced with additional water intake, more research is needed to prove that increased fluid intake decreases signs of dry skin.
+While a found that in some studies, signs of dryness and roughness were reduced with additional water intake, more research is needed to prove that increased fluid intake decreases signs of dry skin.

 It doesn’t hurt to drink more though.

 One looked at 49 women in their early 20s to mid 30s and found that drinking an extra 2 liters of water per day positively impacted their skin, improving its hydration levels.